 Questions or comments regarding institutional charge and refund structures are welcome to be submitted to the Student Financial Services office at any time.

-B. FEES AND ADVANCE DEPOSITS
+II.
+FEES AND ADVANCE DEPOSITS

 Fees and advance deposits are not refundable.

-C. ROOM AND BOARD
+III.
+ROOM AND BOARD

-To complete a withdrawal from RIT, a residence hall student or a non-residence hall student on a meal plan must check out with the Department of Housing Operations and/or Food Service.
+To complete a withdrawal from RIT, a residence hall student or a non-residence hall student on a meal plan must check out with the Department of Housing Operations and/or Dining Service.
 Refunds, when granted, are pro-rated in accordance with the schedule below.